Pietro Acciarito: Early life

 Acciarito was born in Artena, where his family had settled a decade before his birth.
-His parents were Camillo Acciarito, and Anna Jossi. he family lived in poverty, partly as a result of Rome’s housing construction boom in the 1880s, which the Italian government made little effort to alleviate.
+His parents were Camillo Acciarito, and Anna Jossi.
+His family lived in poverty, partly as a result of Rome’s housing construction boom in the 1880s, which the Italian government made little effort to alleviate.

-In 1885, Acciarito found employment as a blacksmith with the Bank of Naples.
+In 1895, Acciarito found employment as a blacksmith with the Bank of Naples.
 However, he was dismissed due to disputes over unpaid wages.
-He later attempted to establish his own business, but the depressed economy of the period limited its success..
+He later attempted to establish his own business, but the depressed economy of the period limited its success.
 Acciarito frequently dealt with suicidal thoughts which were exasperated by his inability to marry his lover Pasqua Venaruba, whom he met in the summer of 1886.
 He disclosed to his friends that if were to commit suicide he would do so in a way which would send a message to the Italian government: "the government must provide for the poor people".